mattwar/UnionTypes/README.md

 11) Mess about with defining union types
 <br/>

-## Using pre-declared OneOf&lt;T&gt; types.
+## Using pre-declared `OneOf` types.

-A series of overloaded versions of OneOf&lt;T&gt; are predeclared in `UnionTypes.dll'.
+A series of overloaded versions of `OneOf<...>` are predeclared in `UnionTypes.dll`.
-Use them to declare unions of existing types only.
+Use them to declare type unions of existing types only.

 ### Examples